Introduction to Professional Management

 |o overall professionalism|

-Each writing assignment must conclude with identification of both the MBA Program Goal(s) and MBA Learning Objective(s) that are addressed by the assignment, with a brief rationale as to how these are related to the paper submission.
+Each assignment should conclude with identification of both the MBA Program Goal(s) and MBA Learning Objective(s) that are addressed by the writing assignment.

 The course schedule (see course schedule for due dates) indicates a 'prompt' for reflective journal entries for a variety of weeks throughout the term.
 There will be six reflective journal 'prompts' throughout the term; each student is to submit five reflective journal assignments.
 This term-long activity accounts for twenty to forty percent of your course grade, and is designed to engage you in linking the course content with 'real life' application(s).